erikd/gcc-aarch64-optimization-bug/Readme.md

     Checksum value 0x0fb9 : Error, should be 0x1c1c!

-which will compile the test program with the two different sets of compiler flags, one which passes one which fails.

 With gcc-4.8 on Aarch64 or gcc of any version of any other architecture, the program will pass with both sets of compiler flags.
 Eg on Aarch64: